How to Calculate Profitability Index in Excel [Free Template]

 Is IRR a profitability index?

 No, the internal rate of return (IRR) is not a profitability index.
-The IRR is sometimes used as a shortcut for calculating the profitability index.
-Because IRR can be used as the discount rate in the NPV formula to directly calculate the profitability index.
+You can use the IRR as a shortcut for calculating the profitability index because IRR can be used as the discount rate in the NPV formula to directly calculate the profitability index.

 Is the profitability index the same as the ROI?